-This is an outright attack on the Alberta Parks system, with the potential loss of up to 39% of all parks in the province, including several areas expressly meant to provide wilderness education and conservation of the land.
-It is not just the government choosing to utilize third-party operators to a handful of campgrounds; divestment of parks is short-sighted and puts our natural heritage at risk.
-It is outrageous that a government that campaigned on the promise of improved open and transparent consultation for public land use has announced these sweeping changes without any public consultation.
+This will result in the loss of 37% of all parks in the province, disproportionately affecting campgrounds, but also including several areas expressly meant to provide wilderness education and conservation of the land.
+The closure and removal of parks poses a serious threat to our quality of life, natural heritage and economic recovery.These changes were made without any public consultation.
 Many of these parks have provided reliable camping areas for Albertans to safely enjoy and make memories with friends and family for decades.

 Click here to see which of your favorite camping locations are included, and here to see a map showing all of the impacted parks across the province.